pomarec/circus/docs/source/for-ops/using-plugins.rst

     works by checking the modification time and the path of the file pointed by the **cmd** option every **loop_rate** seconds.
 This may be useful while developing worker processes or even for hot code upgrade in production.
+    You can also configure it so it checks the working_dir instead (with all its subdirectories).

     **use**
       set to ``circus.plugins.command_reloader.CommandReloader``
     **loop_rate**
       the frequency the plugin should check for modification in seconds.
 Default: 1.
+    **use_working_dir**
+      Boolean indicating that it should check the working_dir of the worker instead of its cmd.
+Default: 'False'.
+    **workers**
+      A comma separated watcher names list indicating which workers should be checked. '*' or 'None' means that all workers will be checked.